janus-idp/backstage-showcase/docs/dynamic-plugins.md

 Starting on version `1.15.0` Janus CLI allows users to pubsh plugin contents to images by using the command `package package-dynamic-plugins -t <tag>`.
 This command requires a container tool to be installed and by default it uses `podman`.
 Steps to use this command:

-- Go to your plugin directory or to your reposityory of plugins (e.g. [backstage-plugins](https://github.com/janus-idp/backstage-plugins))
+- Go to your plugin directory or to your repository of plugins (e.g. [backstage-plugins](https://github.com/janus-idp/backstage-plugins))
 - Export the dynamic package plugin or run the `package-dynamic-plugins` command with the option `--force-build`
 - Run `package-dynamic-plugins`.
 Here's an example using `npx`: